 The human body naturally produces L-Carnitine.
 Your liver and kidneys produce Acetyl L-Carnitine, or ALCAR, from the amino acids lysine and methionine.
 The majority of L-Carnitine is actually stored in your skeletal muscle tissue.

 There are plenty of delicious sources of L-Carnitine that are easy to come by.
 Some of these foods may already be staples in your grocery cart.
 Dietary sources include the following:

 - Nuts and seeds

 - Select fruits (i.e. avocado)

 - Grass-fed beef is the very best source of the nutrient.1

 Acetyl L-Carnitine boasts several potential benefits.L-Carnitine transports fatty acids across the membrane of the mitochondria.
 In doing so, it helps to generate something called ATP.
 This provides the body with energy.
 And who doesn’t want to feel more energetic?

 L-Carnitine can enhance the effects of antioxidants which are essential to your health and well-being.
 Pair L-Carnitine with a diet rich in fresh vegetables and other antioxidant-rich foods, and your body will thank you.

 L-Carnitine can also support healthy circulation after the consumption of high-fat meals.
 If you tend to consume a lot of healthy fats or red meat, take note of this.

 Your brain is always forming neurotransmitters.
-L-Carnitine aids the formation of neurotransmitters.
-Neurotransmitters allow for proper functioning of the brain.4,5
+L-Carnitine plays a role in the formation of neurotransmitters.
+Neurotransmitters allow for proper functioning of the brain.
+2,3

 Everyone experiences occasional restlessness or has trouble sleeping from time to time.
 Adding L-Carnitine to your routine could have potential in supporting restful sleep.